 Rick Meindl and Hout have decided to push a well deserving athlete for the Hall of Fame.
 This is a long overdue recognition for Joe Schleppi.
 What a great guy and a great athlete.
 Read our work on his HOF application at http://www.stjacob.net/html/joe_schleppi_-_hof_.html

-The pride of the purple athletes ran well at the OAC meet in Heidelberg with some season bests and some personal records.
+The pride of the purple athletes ran well at the OAC Cross-Country meet in Heidelberg with some season bests and some personal records.
+Did Hannah Westhover have the second best finish in the history of women’s XC at Capital?
+We think so.
 How great to see the squads at the Jenna Strong meet in Wilmington.
 Pastor Hout had purple bracelets for all the CU runners as well as the Wilmington runners and relatives of Jenna Parlette (who the race is named after).
 The men were led by Berea Boots winner Derek Knabe and the women were led by Hannah Westhoven, who was a top finisher and came away with a sweet award.